Koha-Community/kohadocs/source/tools.rst

 Using CSV profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your CSV Profiles will appear on the export list or cart menu under the 'Download' button in both the staff client and the OPAC
+Your CSV profiles will appear on the export list or cart menu under the 'Download' button in both the staff client and the OPAC

 |image384|

 .. _log-viewer-label:

-Log Viewer
+Log viewer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Additional Tools > Log Viewer
+-  *Get there:* More > Tools > Additional tools > Log viewer

 Actions within the Koha system are tracked in log files.
 Your :ref:`system
 preferences <logs-label>` can be changed to prevent the logging of
 different actions.
-These logs can be viewed using the Log Viewer Tool.
+These logs can be viewed using the log viewer.

 |image385|